rossborchers/ProceduralTrees/README.md

 ![Seed](https://media.giphy.com/media/f8PbJ8sqfWptR9b1Sq/giphy.gif)

 There is also a procedural growing leaf script that generates a mesh on the fly and connects to the LSystem.
-It's very expensive though.

-# Beware
+# Notes
-- This was a demonstration made for a job interview, Its very slow. **Depending on your use case I would be wary to use this in production without optimizing a lot!**  There are some tricks already being used to improve performance such as pre-baking but unfortunately, it's still not necessarily realtime depending on your computer.
+- This was a demonstration made for a job interview, It can be slow. **Depending on your use case I would be wary to use this in production without some optimization**  There are some tricks already being used to improve performance such as pre-baking but unfortunately, it's still not necessarily realtime depending on your computer.
 - The parameters have been modified a bit since these gifs were taken but the underlying algorithm works the same.